Choosing a Greyhound

 Family Adopt Greyhound Crossroads

 Male or Female?
-The personality of males and females is similar but we think the males tend to be a bit goofier and needier and females can be a little more aloof.
+The personality of males and females is similar, but we think the males tend to be a bit goofier and needier.
+Females can be a little more aloof.
 It all depends on the individual dog though.
 Marking is sometimes a concern with males, but many males never mark.
 Some females mark too.
 Males seem to be just as easy to potty train as females and maybe even easier because you can use a belly band during the potty training process.
-Because male greyhounds usually pee small amounts in a lot of places, they are less likely to kill your grass than females who empty their bladder in one spot.
+Because male greyhounds usually pee small amounts, in a lot of places, they are less likely to kill your grass than females, who empty their bladder in one spot.
 Males are generally a little larger than females.
-Many people mistakenly think that a girl will be easier to handle because she is slightly smaller, which is rarely actually the case.
+Many people mistakenly think that a girl will be easier to handle, because she is slightly smaller, which is rarely actually the case.
 An energetic female can be much more difficult than the biggest, calm male.

 Be willing to travel to get the best match!
-We have a long waiting list and a large adoption area covering most of 3 states and the perfect dog may be a long distance from you.
+We have foster homes in different states and the perfect dog may be a distance from you.
 Our foster homes are never expected to deliver dogs to adopters that aren't willing to drive to meet a dog.

 45 Mile Per Hour Couch Potatoes